Title: The Crimson Thread

 We are once again thrown into this haphazard, tumultuous world of death, destruction, and vampires - where the strongest, greediest, and more often than not, most brutal members of the population thrive.

 We follow the crazy, somewhat dismal and demanding lives of our hero's as they again fight for survival in a quest to rid (whats left of) their world of The Twelve.
-Only this time they are not just fighting virals, they find themselves fighting a so-called system too
+Only this time they are not just fighting virals, they find themselves fighting a so-called system too.

 The Twelve is an enthralling story that took me around four days to read as I found myself, at times overwhelmed.
 There is just so much going on; from different time periods, to the differing points of view of a growing cast of characters.
 This does however, allow the reader an insight into the backgrounds of the cast and history surrounding the situation with which they are now faced - if you can get past the feeling of information overload.

+There was plenty of creepiness and gore to keep the most avid horror fans happy, and the individual stories of each character were perfectly told, emotionally draining and heartfelt.
 I was very happy to see Amy grow, both emotionally and physically, and it was great to again get inside her head; to try and decipher what on earth was going on.
 My only complaint would be that I really would have loved for the growing attraction between Amy and Peter to have progressed further.

 Author Justin Cronin has again left the reader with unanswered questions, unresolved plot twists, and a great cliffhanger that has left me aching for more.
 It's going to be an impatient wait until the third book, The City Of Mirrors comes out in 2014!